stephan-double-u/cross-language-validation-schema/README.md

 ## Example validation rules
 A fictitious requirements document could mention validation rules like this:
-1. Only managers are allowed to set customer level to PLATINUM.
-2. Allowed article status transitions are: NEW -> ACTIVE, NEW -> INACTIVE, ACTIVE -> INACTIVE / DECOMMISSIONED, INACTIVE -> ACTIVE / DECOMMISSIONED".
-3. An article must have a responsible user if the article status is not NEW, and the article is not assigned to a MedicalSet.
-4. If an article is used resp. delivered for the first time, it has to be flagged as such.
+1. If an article is delivered for the first time, it has to be flagged as such (property _everLeftWarehouse_).
    This flag must never be reset.
-5. The _animalUse_ property of an article must not be changed if a) it is assigned to a medical set, or b) it has been used once for animals.
+2. The _animalUse_ property of an article must not be changed if
+   a) it is assigned to a medical set, or
+   b) it has been used once for animals (i.e. the _everLeftWarehouse_ and _animalUse_ flags have been set).
+3. Only managers are allowed to set customer level to PLATINUM.
+4. Allowed article status transitions are: NEW -> ACTIVE, NEW -> INACTIVE, ACTIVE -> INACTIVE / DECOMMISSIONED, INACTIVE -> ACTIVE / DECOMMISSIONED".
+5. An article must have a responsible user if the article status is not NEW, and the article is not assigned to a MedicalSet.
 6. The reservation start date must be 3 days in the future.
 7. The reservation end date must be after the start date.
 8. A reservation not in status PREPARATION must contain 1 to 3 medical sets.
 If the customer has status PLATINUM, it may